Tickmill Review

 Tickmill fees

 Tickmill offers two accounts: Classic and Raw.
-The Raw account replaced the Pro account, introducing a new increased commission structure of $3 per side (up from $2 per side) or $6 per standard lot.
-Bottom line: Despite the recent increase, Tickmill still ranks among the best brokers for active traders, thanks to its low average spreads and effective all-in cost after factoring in the per trade commission on its new Raw account.
+The Raw account replaced the Pro account, introducing a new, increased commission structure of $3 per side (up from $2 per side) or $6 per standard lot.
+Despite the recent increase, Tickmill still ranks among the best brokers for active traders, thanks to its low average spreads and effective all-in cost after factoring in the per-trade commission on the Raw account.

 Feature |